 Heather Heyer’s death is a devastating blow to so many people as well as a reality check to those who have stayed silent in the face of hate.

 Minority groups are the common targets of hate crimes, suffering the brunt of the violence, but as Heather Heyer’s tragic story proves, mindless hate hurts all Americans.
 It divides our people, debases the founding principles of our country, and, in the most heartbreaking of cases, takes lives.
 The only true remedy to this hate is action and Heather’s untimely death has spurred such action.

 After the attack, a GoFundMe memorial campaign was started in Heyer’s honor and it raised over $225,000 in just a few days.
 Vigils for Heyer were held across the country, from Long Beach, California to Washington D.C. to the intersection where Heyer was hit in Virginia.
 Major national organizations such as the Women’s March, the Sierra Club, and the Leadership Conference on Civil and Human Rights have come together to host #StandwithCharlottesville events as well.

 Washington D.C. vigial for Heather Heyer.
 Photo Credit: tedeytan / Flickr

 Tomorrow a memorial service will be held for Heather at the Paramount Theater in Charlottesville.
 Attendees will be wearing purple in her honor.
-As those who knew and loved her cope with their loss, it’s up to the rest of us to take a lesson from this Mindful Hero.
+Those who knew and loved her cope with their loss.
+It’s up to the rest of us to take a lesson from this Mindful Hero.
 We must strive to do better, to be better.
 Fostering unity and justice in this country takes courage, something Heather had in spades.
 As Heyer’s father told CNN, “[Heather] was always passionate about the beliefs she held, she had a bigger backbone than I did.”